Configuring your Load Balancer

 Load Balancers should only forward traffic to “healthy” backend servers.
-To monitor the health of a backend server, health checks regularly attempt to connect to backend servers using the defined protocol to ensure that servers are up and listening.
+To monitor the health of a backend server, health checks regularly attempt to communicate with backend servers using the defined protocol to ensure that servers are up and listening.
 Various protocols for health checks are available:

 HTTP: When selecting HTTP heath checks, you are prompted to choose a method (